em-cd/safety-net/README.md

 iex --sname <node_name> --cookie secret -S mix
 ```

-Now at this point if you have the Lighthouse running, you can simply connect each extra node running SafetyNet to the Lighthouse and they will join the network and be able to communicate with ships on other nodes.
+Now at this point if you have the Lighthouse running, you can simply connect each extra node running SafetyNet to the Lighthouse.
+They will join the network and be able to communicate with ships on other nodes.

 If you aren't running the Lighthouse, simply connect nodes to each other: